-It has been shown previously that polymer composites can be used in two main ways.
-Firstly to provide comparable performance to unfilled polymer but at a lower system cost, or secondly, to provide performance well above that achievable using unfilled polymers.
-More than ever, the record oil prices and monomer prices are helping to drive growth in the fillers market.
-In this paper we will look at the use of the most common filler, calcium carbonate, in various thermoplastics.
-The aim is to show general trends and what to expect when adding a filler to a polymer.
-In addition some unexpected and less easy to understand topics will be mentioned.
+Filled polymer compounds can be used in two main ways.
+Firstly, to provide comparable performance to unfilled polymer but at a lower system cost, or secondly, to provide performance well above that achievable using unfilled polymers.
+Increasingly, record oil prices and monomer prices are helping to drive growth in the fillers market.
+This article looks at the use of the most